Home › About › Taiwan › Timeline

 - Circa 4,000-3,000 BCE・The early neolithic Dapenkeng culture abruptly appears in the archaeological records of the island.

-- The people of this culture speaks early forms of Austronesian languages and are the ancestors of the Taiwanese Aborigines.
+- The people of this culture speak early forms of Austronesian languages and are the ancestors of the Taiwanese Aborigines.

 - Also around this period, some branches of Taiwan’s Austronesian cultures begin to expand very rapidly throughout maritime Southeast Asia and the Pacific and Indian Oceans.

-- 1542・Sailors from a passing Portuguese ship named the island Ilha Formosa.
+- 1542・Sailors from a passing Portuguese ship name the island Ilha Formosa.

 - 1592・Japanese warlord Toyotomi Hideyoshi launches his first invasion of Korea.
 An ultimately unsuccessful side-expedition to subjugate Taiwan is also launched the following year.